 What does the Department of Agriculture do when it comes to science?
-Everyday Einstein explores the answer.
+Ask Science explores the answer.

 In the US, the Department of Agriculture (the USDA) oversees and conducts an incredible amount of scientific research related to protecting and improving our agriculture, nutrition, food distribution, and our use of natural resources.
 The head of the USDA research division, known as the USDA Chief Scientist, is required to steer these many and varied scientific projects in the most effective direction.
 What scientific questions should we be asking?
 Which research projects are being run efficiently?
 What research-based evidence do we already have as opposed to what questions need further study?